analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 df_nodup = df.loc[df['is_duplicated'] == False]
 ```

-It?s always a good practice to constantly check our work.
-Let?s do a quick sanity check to make sure we have gotten rid of the problematic duplicate data.
+It\'s always a good practice to constantly check our work.
+Let\'s do a quick sanity check to make sure we have gotten rid of the problematic duplicate data.

 ```python
 In [8]: